 After I open an emulation session, how long may I access the session?

-Sessions are automatically ended after a certain amount of time.
-If your session times out, return to the catalog entry for the item to open a new browsing session.
+Sessions are automatically ended after ten minutes.
+If your session times out, return to the catalog entry for the item or the link in the libguide to open a new browsing session.

 How can I share an emulation session with another user?